-Michael Gordon is the Founder and Executive Director of the New York Center for Child Development and the Founder and President of the New York Center for Infants and Toddlers, Inc. He received his J.D. from the University of Chicago Law School.
+Michael Gordon is the Founder and President of the New York Center for Infants and Toddlers, Inc. and the Founder and Executive Director of the New York Center for Child Development.
+He received his J.D. from the University of Chicago Law School.
 He taught Law and the Poor and Problems of State and Local Government as a law professor at the University of Connecticut Law School.
 He served as the Vice President and General Counsel of a multinational manufacturing company and engaged in real estate investment and development ventures.
-In 1995 he founded New York Center for Child Development and New York Center for Infants and Toddlers inspired by a mission to utilize cutting edge research and best clinical practice to improve the lives of young children with special needs and their families.
+In 1995 he founded the New York Center for Infants and Toddlers and the New York Center for Child Development inspired by a mission to utilize cutting edge research and best clinical practice to improve the lives of young children with special needs and their families.

 Evelyn Blanck, LCSW

 Evelyn has served on numerous boards and committees throughout New York City and State including a gubernatorial appointment to the NYS Early Childhood Advisory Council and is Chair of the NYC Early Childhood Mental Health Strategic Work Group.
 She serves on the boards of New York Zero To Three Network (past President), the Stella and Charles Guttman Foundation and the New York State Association for Infant Mental Health (founding member).
 Evelyn is also the Director of the New York City Citywide Training and Technical Assistance Center (TTAC).
 A major focus of her work has been on promoting the integration of mental health in education, primary care and all child serving systems and promoting policies to support this work.

 ABA Intake Coordinator

 ABA Clinical Supervisor